ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Upon startup, the Authorization Server creates a single TRL resource, encoded as a CBOR array.

 Each element of the array is a CBOR byte string, with value the token hash of an Access Token.
-The order of the token hashes in the CBOR array is irrelevant, and the CBOR array MUST be treated as a set in which the order has no significant meaning.
+The order of the token hashes in the CBOR array is irrelevant, and the CBOR array MUST be treated as a set in which the order of elements has no significant meaning.

 The TRL is initialized as empty, i.e., the initial content of the TRL resource representation MUST be an empty CBOR array.